Hannah Godwin Flaunts Toned Bod In Cut-Out Swimsuit On Instagram

 “Hannah!!!!!!
 Love this you look so good,” gushed a second Instagram user.

-Others focused on her caption, with her boyfriend, Dylan Barbour stopping by to share an interesting fact about himself.
+Others focused on her caption, with her boyfriend, Dylan Barbour, stopping by to share an interesting fact about himself.

 “I’m Greek and mosaics are Greek,” he wrote.